Volcano Bay Water Park: 8 Insider Tips To Maximize Your Fun

 Tickets can be purchased on the Universal Orlando website.
 The prices differ for every season, but generally run about $67.00 for an adult one day pass and $62.00 for a child one day pass.

-How do you feel about Water Parks?
-Have you ever been to Volcano Bay?
+Have you ever been to Volcano Bay Water Park?